jcbradbury/jcbradbury.github.io/_pages/nfl-stadiums.md

 ## The Inaugural Era (1900s -- 1950s): NFL Teams as Stadium Tenants

 In the early days of the NFL, as its teams searched to build an audience with churning membership, its franchises found homes in existing venues that were not built primarily for them, or even to host football.
 Many NFL teams played in local baseball stadiums, which provided MLB team owners an additional revenue source from their private venues.
-However, this was not an ideal arrangement, because it required squeezing football's rectangular gridiron within ballpark dimensions, which meant walls abutted the playing field  and made for difficult viewing from spectators.
+However, this was not an ideal arrangement, because it required squeezing football's rectangular gridiron within ballpark dimensions, which meant walls abutted the playing field  and made viewing difficult for spectators.

 Some NFL teams played in municipally owned stadiums, which were becoming more common in big American cities.
 Often built as public works, and thus frequently named as memorials to war veterans, they were intended to host a variety of large community events, including sports.
 Their oval- and horseshoe-shaped designs had the seating capacity to serve the basic function of holding games.
 For example, the Los Angeles Memorial Coliseum, Chicago's Soldier Field, and Buffalo's War Memorial Stadium were not originally constructed as homes for the NFL teams that would later play in them.